 As you can see in the screenshot below, some accounts have a small arrow in their icon.

-This signals that a user account is disabled and cannot be used even though it is defined on your computer.
+This signals that a user account is disabled and cannot be used even though it exists on your computer.

 The Groups Found on Any Windows Computer

-When it comes to user groups defined on your computer, the list is much longer and diverse.
+When it comes to user groups existing on your computer, the list is much longer.
 On most Windows computers, you should have at least the following groups:

-- Administrators - this contains all the user accounts having administrative permissions on your computer.
+- Administrators - it includes all the user accounts with administrative permissions on your computer.

 - Backup Operators - user accounts that have permissions to perform backup and restore operations, using tools like Backup and Restore.

-- Cryptographic Operators - user accounts with permissions to encrypt or decrypt data, using tools such as BitLocker.
+- Cryptographic Operators - user accounts with permissions to encrypt or decrypt data, using tools like BitLocker.

 - Distributed COM Objects - this user group is harder to explain.
 It is used mostly for user accounts that need to participate in more complex scenarios, such as distributed computing across computers on a network.
 Therefore it will be used only in business environments.